Nebumix/NeburtValidationBundle/README.md

 ```

 #### Write javascript functions

+This example supposed to have in the page a form with fields called `nameField`, `nameField1` ...
+It will be explain better in the example.

 To validate in real time a form field, you need to call a function to check your field.
 I use the .focusout function.